toddkblake/jDOM/README.md

 jDOM is a lightweight JavaScript library to manage DOM manipulation, AJAX requests and event handling using the native DOM API.
 It is inspired by the jQuery library.

+## Demo

+For a live demo of jDOM in action, checkout Gifstagram, a single page gif exploration app inspired by Instagram.
+Gifstagram relies solely on jDOM for all interactivity, including making AJAX requests to the Giphy API, a search bar, toggling likes and building post elements dynamically and appending them to the DOM.

 [Gifstagram Demo](http://toddkblake.com/Gifstagram/)

 ## Getting Started